apporoad/aok.js/README.md

 # aok.js
-reverse the koa , ROP resource oriented program
+reverse the koa , ROP resource oriented program, another implement like json-server and more than it

 ## phil(哲学)